SUYEgit/Surgery-Robot-Detection-Segmentation/README.md

 # Mask R-CNN for Surgery Robot

-This is a project of NUS control & mechatronics lab of for surgery robot target detection and segmentation under guidance of Prof. Chui Chee Kong.
+This is a project of NUS Control & Mechatronics Lab for surgical robot target detection and segmentation under guidance of Prof. Chui Chee Kong.
+Information on the research group can be found in http://blog.nus.edu.sg/mpecck/.

 The codes are based on implementation of [Mask R-CNN](https://arxiv.org/abs/1703.06870) by (https://github.com/matterport/Mask_RCNN) on Python 3, Keras, and TensorFlow.
 The model generates bounding boxes and segmentation masks for each instance of an object in the image.
 It's based on Feature Pyramid Network (FPN) and a ResNet101 backbone.